Firmness: Soft, medium-firm

 Learn about the benefits of sleeping on a bed-in-a-box.
 Then shop the best varieties sold online to find the one for you based on price, quality and your style of sleep.

-We review one of our top picks for best memory foam mattress toppers, the Layla, here and who it's right for.
+We review one of our top picks for best memory foam mattress toppers, the Layla, and we explain which sleepers it will benefit the most.